 This service is free if you have a Medicare card.
 Charges apply for patients who do not have a Medicare card.

 Our genetic medicine services are based at Westmead Hospital.
-You will find information about parking and public transport options on the Getting to Westmead Hospital webpage.
+You can find information about parking and public transport options on the Getting to Westmead Hospital webpage.

 Department of Genetic Medicine